fin-hypergrid/grouped-header-plugin/README.md

 ```

 ### Plug-in properties
 This plug-in has the following properties.
 As mentioned above, these are actually properties of the cell rendererer.
-The values of these properties which may be overridden as described above.
+The values of these properties may be overridden as described above.

 #### `delimiter`
 _Default:_ `'|'`